gabrielbrev/Sorting-Algorithms-Visualize/README.md

 5. After that, an executable will be generated in the project's folder, you can execute it normally or use the command ./main
 6. I hope you enjoy!

-The program can be compiled in any operational system, but the command line given and used in the makefile only works for Windows (and maybe Linux)
+Although program can be compiled in any operational system, it was developed and tested only on Windows, the makefile and the command line given only work for this OS.